arslanmusaddiq/1DT308-Introductory-Project/labs/3_traffic_light.md

  * What happens if you press the button repeatedly?
  * Why should we keep the code in event-callbacks to a minimum?
  * How is the event-callback handled?
- * The time for key-presses should be printed as the example.

 ### Check knowledge:
  * Ask the student two of the above questions.